Corporate Governance

 Significance of having listed subsidiaries and affiliates based on group management approach and policies

-To put into practice the Group’s corporate vision of contributing to society with the world’s most innovative technology, and also to realize sustainable growth and enhancement of medium- to long-term corporate value, the JFE Group forms corporate groups comprising companies with high expertise, divides business functions within the Group, and conducts businesses development outside of the Group.
-Within these groups, JFE Steel Corporation, a subsidiary of the Company, owns one listed subsidiary and four listed affiliates described below.
+To put into practice the Group’s corporate vision of contributing to society with the world’s most innovative technology, and to realize sustainable growth and enhancement of medium- to long-term corporate value, the Company forms a corporate group comprising companies with high expertise, divides business functions within the Group, and conducts businesses development outside of the Group.
+Within this corporate group, JFE Steel Corporation, a subsidiary of the Company, owns one listed subsidiary and four listed affiliates, described below.

 For the listed subsidiary among them, the Company seeks an optimal structure based on the business relationship with JFE Steel Corporation, its parent company, and maintains its listing based on a comprehensive judgement that listing is necessary for the company’s growth and increasing the value of the Group as a whole, from the perspective of market recognition and credibility in funding, sales and marketing, and hiring.